 In the Netherlands, the patent system was actually abolished in 1869 as a result of such criticisms.
 Observers in a number of other countries, including Britain, concluded that their national patent systems were doomed.
 Various proposals were made to replace patents, with state-provided prizes or bounties to particularly useful inventions being the most popular.56

 These snippets are hardly sufficient to constitute any kind of survey of critical reactions to intellectual property systems, but I believe that nevertheless they give us some sense of typical debates.
-BUY DALMANE OVER THE COUNTER, What do these debates tell us.
+What do these debates tell us?

 From the early days of intellectual property as we know it now, the main objections raised against it were framed in the language of free trade and “anti-monopoly.”
 In the United States, the founding generation of intellectuals had been nurtured on the philosophy of the Scottish Enlightenment and the history of the struggle against royal monopolies.
 They saw the arguments in favor of intellectual property but warned again and again of the need to circumscribe both its term and its scope.
 This is the point at the heart of Jefferson’s letter.
 This is why he insisted that we understand the policy implications of the differences between tangible property and ideas, which “like fire” are “expansible over all space, without lessening their density in any point.”

-What were the concerns of these early critics.
-They worried about intellectual property producing artificial scarcity, high prices, and low quality, BUY DALMANE OVER THE COUNTER.
+What were the concerns of these early critics?
+They worried about intellectual property producing artificial scarcity, high prices, and low quality.
 They insisted that the benefits of each incremental expansion of intellectual property be weighed against its costs.
 Think of Macaulay discussing Johnson’s preference for a shin of beef rather than another slice of postmortem copyright protection.
-They worried about its justice; given that we all learn from and build on the past, do we have a right to carve out our own incremental innovations and protect them by intellectual property rights?57 Price aside, doses DALMANE work, they also worried that intellectual property (especially with a lengthy term) might give too much control to a single individual or corporation over some vital aspect of science and culture.
+They worried about its justice; given that we all learn from and build on the past, do we have a right to carve out our own incremental innovations and protect them by intellectual property rights?57 Price aside, they also worried that intellectual property (especially with a lengthy term) might give too much control to a single individual or corporation over some vital aspect of science and culture.
 In more muted fashion, they discussed the possible effects that intellectual property might have on future innovation.
-BUY DALMANE OVER THE COUNTER, The most radical among them worried about intellectual property’s effects on political debate, education, and even control of the communications infrastructure, though they did not use that particular phrase.
+The most radical among them worried about intellectual property’s effects on political debate, education, and even control of the communications infrastructure, though they did not use that particular phrase.
 But the overwhelming theme was the promotion of free trade and a corresponding opposition to monopolies.

-What are those opposites, BUY DALMANE OVER THE COUNTER.
+What are those opposites?
 The two major terms in use are “the public domain” and “the commons.”
 Both are used in multiple ways—probably a good thing.
 The public domain is material that is not covered by intellectual property rights.
 Material might be in the public domain because it was never capable of being owned.
 Examples would be the English language or the formulae of Newtonian physics.
-BUY DALMANE OVER THE COUNTER, Alternatively, something might be in the public domain because rights have expired.
-The works of Shakespeare or the patents over powered flight are examples, canada, mexico, india.
+Alternatively, something might be in the public domain because rights have expired.
+The works of Shakespeare or the patents over powered flight are examples.

 Some definitions of the public domain are more granular.
 They focus not only on complete works but on the reserved spaces of freedom inside intellectual property.
 The public domain would include the privilege to excerpt short quotations in a review.
-This vision is messier, but more instructive, BUY DALMANE OVER THE COUNTER.
+This vision is messier, but more instructive.
 If one uses a spatial metaphor, the absolutist vision is a tessellated map.
 Areas of private property are neatly delineated from areas of the public domain.
 Mozart’s plot sits next to that of Britney Spears; one public, the other private.
 In the granular view, the map is more complex.
-BUY DALMANE OVER THE COUNTER, Ms. Spears’ plot is cut through with rights to make fair use, as well as with limitations on ownership of standard themes.
+Ms. Spears’ plot is cut through with rights to make fair use, as well as with limitations on ownership of standard themes.
 Instead of the simple tiled map, the granular vision has private plots with public roads running through them.

 In popular discussion, we tend to use the absolutist view of both property and the public domain.
 Lawyers prefer the more complex view of property and are coming slowly to have a similarly complex view of the public domain.
-That is the definition I will be using, BUY DALMANE OVER THE COUNTER.
+That is the definition I will be using.

 So these are working definitions of public domain and commons.
-But why should we care.
+But why should we care?
 Because the public domain is the basis for our art, our science, and our self-understanding.
 It is the raw material from which we make new inventions and create new cultural works.
-BUY DALMANE OVER THE COUNTER, Why is it so important.
+Why is it so important?
 Let us start with the dry reasons.

 Information and innovation are largely nonrival and nonexcludable goods.
 This is Jefferson’s point, though expressed in less graceful language.
 It has some interesting corollaries.
-Information is hard to value until you have it, but once you have it, how can you dispossess yourself of it, BUY DALMANE OVER THE COUNTER.
+Information is hard to value until you have it, but once you have it, how can you dispossess yourself of it?
 The apple can be taken back by the merchant if you decide not to buy.
 The facts or the formulae cannot.
 The moment when you might have decided to pay or not to pay is already over.
 The great economist Kenneth Arrow formalized this insight about information economics,58 and it profoundly shapes intellectual property policy.
-BUY DALMANE OVER THE COUNTER, (To a large extent, for example, the requirement of “patent disclosure” attempts to solve this problem.
+(To a large extent, for example, the requirement of “patent disclosure” attempts to solve this problem.
 I can read all about your mousetrap but I am still forbidden from using it.
 I can decide whether or not to license your design at that point.)
-But for all the material in the public domain, DALMANE maximum dosage, where no intellectual property right is necessary, this point is solved elegantly by having the information be “free as the air to common use.”
+But for all the material in the public domain, where no intellectual property right is necessary, this point is solved elegantly by having the information be “free as the air to common use.”
 All of us can use the same store of information, innovation, and free culture.
 It will be available at its cost of reproduction—close to zero—and we can all build upon it without interfering with each other.
 Think of the English language, basic business methods, tables of logarithms, the Pythagorean theorem, Shakespeare’s insights about human nature, the periodic table, Ohm’s law, the sonnet form, the musical scale.

-Would you have paid to purchase access to each of these, BUY DALMANE OVER THE COUNTER.
+Would you have paid to purchase access to each of these?
 I might tell you that English was a superior communication tool—a really good command language for your cognitive operating system.
 There could be levels of access with corresponding prices.
-Would you pay to get access to “English Professional Edition”.
+Would you pay to get access to “English Professional Edition”?
 We can certainly imagine such a way of organizing languages.
-BUY DALMANE OVER THE COUNTER, (To some extent, scribal conventions operated this way.
+(To some extent, scribal conventions operated this way.
 The languages of the professions still do.
 One paid for access to “law French” in the common law courts of England.
 One pays for an interpreter of contemporary legal jargon in today’s legal system.
 But even there the language is free to the autodidact.)
 We can imagine language, scientific knowledge, basic algebra, the tonic scale, or the classics of four-hundred-year-old literature all being available only as property.
-Those who had the highest “value for use” would purchase them, BUY DALMANE OVER THE COUNTER.
+Those who had the highest “value for use” would purchase them.
 Those who did not value them highly—whether because they could not know what could be built with them until they had done so or because they did not have the money—would not.
-What would this world, this culture, this science, this market look like.
+What would this world, this culture, this science, this market look like?

 Our markets, our democracy, our science, our traditions of free speech, and our art all depend more heavily on a public domain of freely available material than they do on the informational material that is covered by property rights.
-The public domain is not some gummy residue left behind when all the good stuff has been covered by property law, BUY DALMANE OVER THE COUNTER.
+The public domain is not some gummy residue left behind when all the good stuff has been covered by property law.
 The public domain is the place we quarry the building blocks of our culture.
 It is, in fact, the majority of our culture.
 Or at least it has been.

 I deliberately gave easy examples.
-BUY DALMANE OVER THE COUNTER, It is obvious how unnecessary but also how harmful it would be to extend property rights to language, to facts, to business methods and scientific algorithms, to the basic structures of music, to art whose creators are long dead.
+It is obvious how unnecessary but also how harmful it would be to extend property rights to language, to facts, to business methods and scientific algorithms, to the basic structures of music, to art whose creators are long dead.
 It is obvious that this would not produce more innovation, more debate, more art, more democracy.
-But what about the places where the value of the public domain is not obvious.
+But what about the places where the value of the public domain is not obvious?

-What if we were actually moving to extend patents to business methods, or intellectual property rights to unoriginal compilations of facts.
-What if we had locked up most of twentieth-century culture without getting a net benefit in return.
-What if the basic building blocks of new scientific fields were being patented long before anything concrete or useful could be built from them, BUY DALMANE OVER THE COUNTER.
-What if we were littering our electronic communication space with digital barbed wire and regulating the tiniest fragments of music as if they were stock certificates.
-What if we were doing all this in the blithe belief that more property rights mean more innovation.
+What if we were actually moving to extend patents to business methods, or intellectual property rights to unoriginal compilations of facts?
+What if we had locked up most of twentieth-century culture without getting a net benefit in return?
+What if the basic building blocks of new scientific fields were being patented long before anything concrete or useful could be built from them?
+What if we were littering our electronic communication space with digital barbed wire and regulating the tiniest fragments of music as if they were stock certificates?
+What if we were doing all this in the blithe belief that more property rights mean more innovation?
 The story of this book is that we are.

 Posted by admin on October 1, 2008